 Medical technologies, such as ventilators and feeding tubes, can help keep people alive who otherwise wouldn't survive.
 This may seem like a good thing to some, but not necessarily to everyone.
 Modern medicine has begun to blur the line between life and death, as certain life functions can be maintained even in the absence of brain activity.
-The Uniform Determination of Death Act (UDDA) is a piece of model legislation (non-binding statutory text meant to serve as a guide for state lawmakers), adopted nationwide, that provides a more concrete definition of death for legal purposes.
+The Uniform Determination of Death Act (UDDA) is a piece of model legislation (non-binding statutory text meant to serve as a guide for state lawmakers) which has been adopted nationwide and which provides a more concrete definition of death for legal purposes.

 This article covers the basics of the UDDA, its legal significance, and examples of specific state laws addressing the criteria for declaring an individual's death.
-See Brain Death vs. Persistent Vegetative State: What is the Legal Difference? to learn more.
+See Brain Death vs. Persistent Vegetative State: What's the Legal Difference? to learn more.

 The UDDA offers two definitions for when an individual may legally be declared dead:

 Irreversible cessation of circulatory and respiratory functions; or